 Why paint a shipping container?

 A used shipping container could have been in use for anywhere from 5 to 15 years.
-In this time the container will have moved to a number of locations and loaded on and off vehicles for transport.
-It goes without saying that, due to this, the container will likely have scratches, dents, and paint damage.
+In this time the container will have moved to several locations and loaded on and off vehicles for transport.
+Due to this, the container will likely have scratches, dents, and paint damage.
 A container repaint refreshes the unit’s appearance and covers any unsightly scratches.

 Not only does painting your container improve the aesthetics of the unit, but it also adds an extra layer of protection from harsh weather and can significantly slow down corrosion or rusting on the steel.